Richard Lydekker: Biogeography

 He was influential in the science of biogeography.
-In 1896 he delineated the biogeographical boundary through Indonesia, known as Lydekker's Line, that separates Wallacea on the west from Australia-New Guinea on the east.
+In 1896, he delineated the biogeographical boundary through Indonesia, known as Lydekker's Line, that separates Wallacea on the west from Australia-New Guinea on the east.
 It follows the edge of the Sahul Shelf, an area from New Guinea to Australia of shallow water with the Aru Islands on its edge.
 Along with Wallace's Line and others, it indicates the definite effect of geology on the biogeography of the region, something not seen so clearly in other parts of the world.

 First cuckoo

 Lydekker attracted amused public attention with a pair of letters to The Times in 1913, when he wrote on 6 February that he had heard a cuckoo, contrary to Yarrell's History of British Birds which doubted the bird arrived before April.
-Six days later on 12 February 1913, he wrote again, confessing that "the note was uttered by a bricklayer's labourer".
+Six days later, on 12 February 1913, he wrote again, confessing that "the note was uttered by a bricklayer's labourer".
 Letters about the first cuckoo became a tradition in the newspaper.

 Awards

-He received the Lyell Medal from the Geological Society of London in 1902.
+He was elected a Fellow of the Royal Society in 1894, and received the Lyell Medal from the Geological Society of London in 1902.